The Asa Packer Mansion Museum P.O. Box 108 Jim Thorpe Pennsylvania 18229 Phone 570.325.3229 Hours 11:00 - 4:00

 Mary Packer Cummings, Asa Packer's daughter, is the reason why The Mansion remains as part of local history today.
 In 1912, she willed her family's home and all its contents to the Borough of Mauch Chunk where it would remain as a memorial to her father and his accomplishments.
 At that time, however, the borough was not certain what to do with the home, and so, it was closed until 1956.

-The Bear Mountain Lions, named trustees to the home in 1954.
+The Bear Mountain Lions (now Jim Thorpe Lions) were named trustees to the home from 1954-2024.
 The Mansion has been open to the public since Memorial Day of 1956, and was recognized for its national significance in commemorating the history of The United States by the National Park Service in 1985.